Data Centers in Stuttgart

 Power Analysis

-- Average Cost Of Power: Industrial electricity: €0.15/kWh, as of December 2025.
-This rate remains competitive for large-scale consumers.
-The energy mix is increasingly sustainable, with renewables providing ~55% of the power, while fossil fuels account for ~45%.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of January 2026.
+This rate is competitive for large-scale consumers within the German market.
+The energy mix is increasingly sustainable, with renewables providing ~55% of the power and fossil fuels accounting for ~45% as of January 2026.

 Market Access, Business & Tax Climate